ringcentral/engage-voice-embeddable/docs/customize-client-id.md

 </script>
 ```

 `rcServer` and `evServer` is used to set environment.
-But we only support Engage Voice in production environment now.
+But we only support RingCX in production environment now.
 They are optional.

 ## Iframe way